urostripunovic/share-recipes-now-backend/public/Backend.md

 These are the routes that will be roughly implemented some will be in steps while others is one API call.
-- Implement api key as well.
 - Implement the api.ts file or not see how easy it is.
+Implement all the types and import them where needed
 - Implement a rate limit for login, there is a [npm package for it using redis](https://github.com/upstash/ratelimit#install)
-- Redo the processImage function when fetching recipes and user information
 - Redo the comment table to ensure that the comments reset for each post and that they have a unique key with their recipe, test it out as well
-- One to let users add a ingredient **admin auth?**
-    - Scrape all the ingredients from this [site](https://food.ndtv.com/ingredient) and att it to the Ingredient Table
 - Change all end points to routes with their corresponding database calls to functions for readability and testing.
 - One for the user to update their recipes, RecipeIngredient, Instruction and Recipe
 - One to create the recipe of a user_id with title, description, difficulty, dish_image